The Solution¤

 Choosing a path forward¤

-So the goal is to build an automated sorting facility leveraging AI to detect and sort objects fast and accurately.
+So the goal is to build an automated sorting facility to detect and sort objects fast and accurately.
 Again two main extreme paths present themselves:

 -